eduardchelebian/histology-umap/README.md

 ## Applications

 This approach is inspired by the spatial-omics field, where one already has coordinates representing gene expression and thus can directly extract features from the coordinates.
-If you are interested in such approaches, you can watch the (https://tissuumaps.github.io/tutorials/#cnn)[tutorial video] created with that application in mind.
+If you are interested in such approaches, you can watch the [tutorial video](https://tissuumaps.github.io/tutorials/#cnn) created with that application in mind.

 ## Citations
 These ideas were used in the following papers: